 - Weather: The cold weather and snow might be a challenge if you're planning to relocate to Rochester, NY during January and February.
 August, July and June are the most pleasant months in Rochester.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Rochester without delay.
-You can select your official move date when completing the form.
-Start the process here.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Rochester Start the process here.

 Where to live in Rochester